JeremiasMeister/enigma-3d/README.md

 - Optimization: Textures are cached
 - Optimization: Materials are shared in between Objects and managed via the `AppState`
 - Optimisation: Cloned Objects are batched into one Draw Call via GPU Instancing
+- Engine Logging: A `logging` module which allows for one shot logs as well as for collecting logs

 ### How to Install and Run:
 Installing the Library in its latest release is quite straight forward, you should be able to just run `cargo add enigma-3d`. from there, you have access to the library for your codebase.